 Year 8

-Food - The global food industry and how to support the world’s population in a sustainable way.
+Food sustainability - Pupils undertake a wide-ranging investigation of the most pressing issues that challenge the global food industry, and innovative solutions to these challenges, examining how to support the world's population in a sustainable way.

-Coastal field work - Work begun in Term 4 is supplemented by coastal field work at Pett Level and individual project write-ups.
+Coastal field work - Work begun in Term 4 is supplemented by coastal field work at Pett Level and individual project write-ups focusing on data presentation skills and analysis.

 Year 9